ObPose: Leveraging Pose for Object-Centric Scene Inference and Generation in 3D: Related Work

-The idea of a canonical pose, or reference pose for an object, has precedent in the context of 6D pose estimation, which aims to find the translation and rotation of an object with respect to some frame of reference.
-In the supervised setting, labels are defined with respect to a given canonical frame \citep{wang2019, chen2020learning, xiaolong2020, wang2020, chen2020category, tian2020}.
+The idea of a reference pose for an object, has precedent in the context of 6D pose estimation, which aims to find the translation and rotation of an object with respect to some frame of reference.
+In the supervised setting, labels are defined with respect to a given reference frame \citep{wang2019, chen2020learning, xiaolong2020, wang2020, chen2020category, tian2020}.
 Recently, it has been shown that pose between views of an object, or objects from a common category, can be inferred without labels.
 Such relative poses have been found for point clouds \citep{li2021leveraging} and RGB-D images \citep{goodwin2022}.
-To the best of our knowledge, we are the first to propose a minimum volume approach for discovering canonical pose without supervision and to use canonical pose as an inductive bias.
+To the best of our knowledge, we are the first to propose a minimum volume approach for discovering pose without supervision and to include pose information, to reduce its variance in the latent code, as an inductive bias.